Documentation Index

 Why do I need to complete Step 2 separately?

-OAuth (Step 1) authorizes Steadwing to access GitHub, but installing the GitHub App (Step 2) grants specific repository access and enables webhook events for real-time tracking.
+OAuth (Step 1) authorizes Steadwing to access GitHub, but installing the GitHub App (Step 2) grants repository-level access and enables webhook events for real-time tracking.

 Can I limit Steadwing's access to specific repositories?